- Ranch Ehrlo Society

 - Completion of a high school diploma.

-- A certificate, diploma, or degree in child and youth care (CYC) or in a related field of study is an asset.
+- A certificate, diploma, or degree in social sciences, or in a related human service field is an asset.

-- One (1) year of experience working with children, youth, and/or adults with behavioural, cognitive, mental health, and/or developmental challenges.
+- Up to one (1) year of experience working with children, youth, and/or families.

 Skills and Characteristics